joshuadavidnelson/disable-blog/readme.txt

 == Changelog ==

 = 0.4.9 =
-- Extended method for disabling pingbacks to include internal pinbacks on posts and "update services."
+- Extended method for disabling pingbacks to include internal pingbacks on posts and "update services."
-- Now fullly disabling XMLRPC for posts and tags/categories.
+- Now fully disabling XMLRPC for posts and tags/categories.
 Tag/categories remain if another post type supports them.
 - Re-order admin menu to place "Pages" below "Dashboard."
 - Flush rewrite rules at activation and deactivation.
 - Filtering out `post` post types from all archives, previously it was just author archives and search results.